 The other brands didn’t offer a warranty so Balsam Hill’s 3-year warranty was another big plus for the home decor enthusiasts.
 This covers the tree frame, foliage, hinges, and stand.
 It also covers the repair or replacement of lights.

-When it came to comparing Balsam Hill vs Target, reviews ended with the former as the preferred tree, mainly for its realism and accessories.
+When it came to comparing Balsam Hill vs Target and Home Depot, reviews ended with the former as the preferred tree, mainly for its realism and accessories.
 After seeing the big difference between Balsam Hill and a tree from a big-box brand, the reviewers realized that it’s truly worth investing in a specialty artificial Christmas tree.

 For more tips on choosing your holiday centerpiece, read this artificial Christmas tree buyer’s guide.